Punjabi dictionary: Background

+The New Testament was translated into Gurmukhi Punjabi by the Serampore Mission in 1811.
 The first non-religious book printed in Punjabi (Gurmukhi) was a grammar book (containing vocabulary), titled A Grammar of the Punjabee Language, by the Serampore Mission Press, published in early 1813 (although the published print bears the year 1812).
 Whilst Carey had begun printing the grammar book in 1811, a fire broke out at the Serampore Mission Press in 1812 that destroyed most of the work that had already been completed up til that point, so he again had to work alongside pundits, whom re-translated the work so a new edition could be brought-out.
 The Serampore Mission established various schools, such as the Serampore School (est. 1818), for the original purpose of spreading Christianity in India but later for theological studies and education of native Indians.
 These educational pursuits led the Serampore Mission to start publishing dictionaries, grammars, and scholastic textbooks, relating to local Indian languages.

 The following sheets are intended to furnish short and appropriate rules for acquisition of this language, without attempting any remarks upon the nature of grammar in general.
 Conscious that long disquisitions respecting minute circumstances only serve to deter a student from the study of a language, the writer of this work has endeavoured to give a sufficient number of rules in as simple a manner and as few words as possible.
 The Shikhs [sic] follow the religion founded by Nanuka, the precepts of which are contained in a large volume, called, emphatically, the Gruntha, or The Writing, which is written in a peculiar character called Gooroo-Mokhee Naguree; on which account they have a peculiar veneration for that character, and, with few exceptions, use it in all their transactions.
 That character is therefore used in the following work, as that which properly belong to the language.